Skip to main content

 How Woron & Dhillon, LLC Can Help with Your Case

-FAQs
+Wrongful Death FAQs

-What constitutes wrongful death in South Carolina
+What constitutes wrongful death in South Carolina?

 In South Carolina, wrongful death is defined as a death caused by the wrongful act, neglect, or default of another.
 If the deceased would have been entitled to file an injury claim had they lived, then the personal representative of their estate can initiate a wrongful death lawsuit on behalf of the surviving family members.
 This means that instances such as car accidents caused by negligent drivers, deaths resulting from medical malpractice, fatalities due to defective products, or deaths stemming from intentional acts of violence can all potentially be grounds for a wrongful death claim in the state.
 The intent of such claims is to provide compensation for the losses suffered by the deceased’s loved ones and to hold the responsible party accountable.

-What is the burden of proof for wrongful death
+What is the burden of proof for wrongful death?

 In a wrongful death lawsuit, the burden of proof rests on the plaintiff, typically the personal representative of the deceased’s estate.
 This means that the plaintiff must demonstrate, based on a preponderance of the evidence, that the defendant’s negligence, misconduct, or wrongful act directly caused or substantially contributed to the death of the victim.
 Essentially, “preponderance of the evidence” means that it is more likely than not, or over 50%, that the defendant’s actions or inactions were the proximate cause of the death.
 It’s a lower standard than the “beyond a reasonable doubt” criterion used in criminal cases, but it still requires a comprehensive presentation of factual evidence to support the claim.